 Once you have an idea of what services you provide in your market, you have a good idea of who your customers are.

-For instance, if there is a need for a real estate agent (or brokerage) that specializes in first-time homebuyers, you know that your average customer is going to be younger, which means they are more apt to communicate via social media, which means advertising to them in the newspaper is a waste of money.
+For instance, if there’s a need for a real estate agent (or brokerage) that specializes in first-time homebuyers, you know that your average customer is likely to be younger, which means they are more apt to communicate via social media, which means advertising to them in the newspaper is a waste of money.

 On the other hand, if your ideal customers are older retirees, their mailbox and United States Postal Service may still be important ways to communicate with them.